JonnyJD/musicbrainz-isrcsubmit/README.md

 Python2 >= 2.4 should be fine for both.
 You also need [libdiscid](http://jonnyjd.github.com/musicbrainz-isrcsubmit/libdiscid) and with python < 2.5 you also need [ctypes](http://starship.python.net/crew/theller/ctypes/).

 The script works for Linux, Mac OS X and Windows.
-However, drutils, the backend for Mac WILL take a long time (several minutes) per disc and might give duplicates more often.
-Isrcsubmit will tell you about it though.

 Usable backends: